BUNNY BUSINESS

 Dr Wilson practises in Lismore, New South Wales, but will post the drops anywhere.
 I am not aware how effective this is, but I do give my own rabbits Nosode drops.
 Rosemary, Sage, Pelargonium, Pyrethrum Daisy and Feverfew are believed to repel mosquitoes and can be planted around or close to the run.
 Again, I do not know how effective this is.

-The run and hutch should always be cleaned regularly - a minimum of once a week.
+The run and hutch should always be cleaned regularly.
 A litter tray placed in the toilet area will make daily cleaning easy.
+Rabbit urine gives off ammonia so in a small hutch, your rabbits will suffer if you do not clean his litter tray on a daily basis.

 Your rabbits' run should not be bare and barren.
 Incorporate some interest by adding a mound of soil - if you have a doe she will appreciate being able to dig in this - some boxes to climb on, and of course cardboard boxes with 2 entry points.
 Lay a length of PVC drainage pipe (wide enough for your rabbits to enter without getting stuck) so that it is flush with the ground and allows your rabbits to enter from either end (1m for one rabbit or 1.5m for two rabbits.)